 - Passing the blue book requirement in ENG 101, which is the Writing Proficiency Exam

-- Taking four writing intensive courses approved by the major department
+- Taking four writing-intensive courses approved by the major department

 - Submitting a successful portfolio (consisting of four documents) that is approved and certified by the major department and the Chair.
-Students who fail the portfolio requirement will be required to attend a prescribed number of writing workshop and submit a revised portfolio.
+Students who fail the portfolio requirement will be required to attend a prescribed number of writing workshops and submit a revised portfolio.

 Once the students successfully complete the WPP, they will be certified for graduation by the Registrar’s Office.